mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 The smallest allowed precision is `1m`.

 Memory
 : Resource requests and limits for Memory are measured in bytes.
-You can use the following suffixes: K, M, G, T, P, E, Ki, Mi, Gi, Ti, Pi, Ei:
+You can use the following suffixes = K, M, G, T, P, E, Ki, Mi, Gi, Ti, Pi, Ei:

 - `1K` == 1000
 - `1Ki` == 1024